Woman smiles after figuring out how to stop spam bots from submitting forms on her website.

 Use Email Validation to Eliminate Garbage Data Submissions

-One of the new type attribute values in HTML5 is email.
-Using this new field (instead of the regular text field) can’t prevent a user from using a fake email address, but it does prevent typos or spaces, which helps ensure accurate submissions.
+Using the HTML5 field (instead of the regular text field) can’t prevent a user from using a fake email address, but it does prevent typos or spaces, which helps ensure accurate submissions.
 Regardless of what the user submits, it will at least look like an email address.

 Another way to weed out some of the non-valid submissions is pattern matching.
 For example, if your company sells to other companies (B2B), you would recognize free email providers like Gmail and Yahoo as poor captures since most companies use company-based addresses.
 You can use pattern matching to prevent the submission of these email domains.
 All you need to do is use javascript to search for the patterns you would like to exclude.
 Determined garbage data submitters can circumnavigate some of these, but pattern matching should drastically reduce bad data in your form reports.

-Act-On’s Built-In Form Validation Can Help Prevent Fake or Inauthentic Form Submissions
+Act-On’s Built-In Form Validation Can Stop Fake Form Submissions

 I hope you found this blog helpful in explaining a few tips and tricks you and your marketing team can deploy to prevent bad data submissions.
 Unfortunately, bots, spammers, and garbage data submitters aren’t going away, but hopefully, some of the tactics outlined above can help clean up your email marketing contacts.